-Warmer weather and social distancing due to the coronavirus means you’ll likely spend more time outside.
-But before you catch some rays, you should know that certain medications used to treat arthritis can cause photosensitivity, which means your skin may react to ultraviolet (UV) radiation (from sunlight or a tanning bed) making you more susceptible to sunburns and skin rashes and increasing your risk of skin cancer.
+Spending time outside can do your physical and mental health some good, but before you catch some rays, you should know that certain medications used to treat arthritis can cause photosensitivity, which means your skin may react to ultraviolet (UV) radiation (from sunlight or a tanning bed) making you more susceptible to sunburns and skin rashes and increasing your risk of skin cancer.

 Drugs That Cause Sun Sensitivity

 Arthritis medications that can cause photosensitivity include prescription disease-modifying antirheumatic drugs (DMARDs) like methotrexate (Trexall), azathioprine (Azasan, Imuran), leflunomide (Arava), and hydroxychloroquine (Plaquenil), as well as the over-the-counter nonsteroidal anti-inflammatory drug (NSAID) naproxen (Aleve).
 (Tetracycline, a common antibiotic, also causes sun-sensitivity.)

 If you’re not sure whether your medications can cause photosensitivity, ask your doctor or pharmacist.
 Precautions are even more important if you have lupus, which can cause photosensitivity.
 On the flip side, people with psoriatic arthritis may find limited UV exposure improves psoriasis, but caution is still needed to avoid sunburn.

 Symptoms from the Sun

 There are two types of photosensitive reactions: phototoxic and photoallergic.
 In a phototoxic reaction, the medication is activated by UV radiation, causing damage to the skin that can look and feel like a sunburn.
 Phototoxic reactions generally happen within 24 hours and are usually limited to exposed skin.